By Power of PositivityPublished on May 09, 2020Last modified January 05, 2023

 1. Creating Crisis out of Drama

-Sometimes things feel much bigger than they really.
+Sometimes things feel much more significant than they really are.
 At times, we all can exaggerate a problem by overthinking and making it seem much bigger than it really is.
-This is called catastrophizing, which is the misinterpretation of events or physical sensations as considerably worse than they actually are.
+This is called catastrophizing, which is the misinterpretation of events or physical sensations as considerably worse than they are.
 These misinterpretations can become triggers for a panic attack.

-It is often the case that many people with anxiety are unable to distinguish the difference between what is possible and what is probable.
-They may consider something that is extremely unlikely a cause for concern, even though the risks are minimal.
+It is often the case that many people with anxiety cannot distinguish the difference between what is possible and what is probable.
+They may consider something extremely unlikely a cause for concern, even though the risks are minimal.
 As an example, panic attacks can be triggered by:

-Assuming a heart palpitation that you are feeling is a heart attack
+• Assuming a heart fluttering that you are feeling is a heart attack

 2. Spending A Long Time On Social Media